Clark College uses the grading symbols listed below. The grades A, B, C, and D may include pluses (+) and minuses (-).

 |B-||2.7||U||Unsatisfactory (no credit, no grade points|

-Students enrolled in credit classes may obtain grade information approximately eight (8) days after the end of each quarter.
-Students may access grades at campus computer kiosks, or through the My Clark page by choosing "Unofficial Transcript" or "Student Schedule."
+Students enrolled in credit classes may obtain grade information approximately eight (8) business days after the end of each term.
+Students may access grades by logging into MyClark@ctcLink, select the Academic Records tile and choose either "View Grades" or "View Unofficial Transcripts".

 Grade Point Average (GPA)

-The student's cumulative grade point average may be obtained by adding the total number of grade points for all quarters and dividing by the total number of credits attempted in the courses that received a letter grade.
+The student's cumulative grade point average may be obtained by adding the total number of grade points for all terms and dividing by the total number of credits attempted in the courses that received a letter grade.

-Incomplete grades can also effect Financial Aid funding, please refer to the Satisfactory Progress Policy
+Incomplete grades can also effect Financial Aid funding, please refer to the Satisfactory Progress Policy.

 Students may request to enroll in certain courses on a pass/no pass basis.
-Students

-No more than thirty (30) credits taken for pass/no pass will be allowed toward the Associate in Arts degree, Associate in Science degree or the Associate in Applied Science degree.
+No more than sixty (60) credits taken for pass/no pass will be allowed toward the Associate in Arts degree, Associate in Science degree or the Associate in Applied Science degree.
 Students must earn a grade of "C" or better (2.00 GPA) to be given a "Satisfactory" grade in a pass/no pass course.
 An "Unsatisfactory" grade will be posted for students earning less than a "C" grade.
 Students planning to transfer to another college or university should contact that institution to determine whether it accepts pass/no pass grades.

 Repeating a Course

-Students who plan to transfer to another institution should be aware that their GPAs might be recomputed by that institution; repeated courses will be received in accordance with the institution's own requirements and policies.
+- Students who plan to transfer to another institution, should be aware that their GPAs might be recomputed by that institution; repeated courses will be received in accordance with the institution's own requirements and policies.